yuti-patel/Predatory-Trading-/README.md

 3. Open the file webscrapper.ipynb and fill in the details for the company
 4. Upload the file recover_points.csv on google colab and run the file
 5. it returns a file called results.csv which contains the sentiment analysis

+The zip file ACC.zip contains the results for the project.